Basicprogrammer10/connorcode-writing/programming/like-system.md

 The first query gives how many total likes there are for an article, and the second one tells if the current client is liking the article or not.

 Where the likes get more complicated is with the API.
 Obviously, there needs to be a way to toggle your IPs like state.
 To do this, I created a new route at `POST /api/writing/like`.
 It takes in a JSON body like this one `{"doc": "other/hello-world", "like": true}`.
+When clicking the like button in the web interface, it POSTs to this API.

 Then it parses the body and JSON and if like is true it runs the following SQL: